Browse all the shows in London on offer, including hit West End plays and musicals, new Off-West End premieres, opera, dance, concerts, and much more.

 Prince Edward TheatreThe Phantom of the Opera

-His Majesty’s TheatreMamma Mia!
+His Majesty’s TheatreHamilton

 Novello TheatreThe Lion King

-Lyceum TheatreThe Book of Mormon
+Piccadilly TheatreThe Book of Mormon

-Prince of Wales TheatreWicked
+Prince of Wales TheatreThe Devil Wears Prada

-Apollo Victoria TheatreHamilton
+Apollo Victoria TheatreGiant

-Victoria Palace TheatreThe Mousetrap
+Harold Pinter TheatreThe Mousetrap

 St. Martin's TheatreBack to the Future: The Musical